 Consumer Data Right (CDR) Framework (Australia)

-Australia's Consumer Data Right framework, established under Part IVD of the Competition and Consumer Act 2010, enables consumers to securely share their data with accredited third parties.
-Covers banking, energy, and non-bank lending sectors.
-Regulated by ACCC (competition), OAIC (privacy), and Data Standards Body (technical standards).
+Australia's Consumer Data Right (CDR) framework, established under Part IVD of the Competition and Consumer Act 2010, enables consumers to securely share their data with accredited third parties.
+It was first implemented for the banking sector (Open Banking) and subsequently rolled out for energy (July 2022) and non‑bank lending (2023).
+Additional sectors such as telecommunications and health are in advanced development.
+The framework is overseen by the ACCC and continuously updated through CDR rules and data standards.

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.